iotaledger/wasp/docs/tutorial/root.md

 default value on the chain level.

 ### Views
 Can be called from outside of the chain.
-Calling a view does not modify state of the smart contact.
+Calling a view does not modify state of the smart contract.

 * **findContract** returns the data of the particular smart contract (if it exists) in marshalled binary form.